 Oil refineries reduce carbon pollution

-Oil refineries are a significant contributor to greenhouse gas emissions in Washington.
-There are five refineries in the state:
+Oil refineries are a significant contributor to greenhouse gas emissions.
+There are five refineries in Washington:

 Refineries are required to maintain an above-average efficiency rating or reduce their greenhouse gas emissions (carbon pollution) by 10 percent by 2025.